How to choose a kiln

 Kiln Furniture & Accessories

 Kiln furniture is the props and shelves you use to support your work during firing.
 There are several options for kiln shelves.
 You can use a ceramic fiberboard, ceramic board, soldering surface or firebrick.
 The major difference between the various shelves is their useful life.
 A fiberboard will give you a couple of dozen firings before it breaks down and becomes crumbly.
 A soldering board, such as a Solderite or magnesia surface can be used, but you'll need to let the kiln cool down just a bit before removing them to avoid thermal shock breakage.
 Paragon recommends a hard fiber Cordierite shelf for firing metal clay, and includes one of these kiln shelves with each SC model.
 These are very thin shelves made of compressed fibers that have been rigidized for strength.
 The most durable surface for firing is a hard ceramic shelf.
-The 7 x 7 inch hard ceramic shelf can be used with metal clay, glass and ceramics and will last a lifetime.
+The 7" x 7" hard ceramic shelf can be used with metal clay, glass and ceramics and will last a lifetime.

 Bead Firing Dish

 To support rounded, domed or dimension metal clay objects that might slump during firing, you'll want a bead firing dish and either vermiculite or alumina hydrate as a supporting media.
-Our bead firing dish is made of high-temperature alumina and lasts a lifetime, and the media can be fired again and again.
+Our bead firing dish is made of high-temperature alumina and lasts a lifetime, so the media can be fired again and again.

 A fiber blanket can also be used for support and works very well.
 A fiber blanket is like a thick sheet of cotton that can be used as a blanket or pieces can be pulled off to support odd shaped items.
-A fiber blanket will last just a few firing before you will notice it start to break down.
+A fiber blanket will last just a few firings before you will notice it start to break down.